mandyHahn/NUM_Alert/README.md

   To launch the app (assuming you are in the directory containing all the files)
   > py main.py

+  Or use your native Python IDE and run the script there (Via either Shift+F10 or pressing the `Run` Button)

 Using Each Aspect:
 Recurring Alerts